 How LinkedIn Compares With Top Alternatives

 LinkedIn offers free and paid premium plans.
-In addition to the plans listed below, it offers a Sales Navigator plan primarily for identifying potential clients rather than potential employees, so we won’t cover that in detail.
+In addition to the plans listed below, it offers a Sales Navigator plan primarily for identifying potential clients rather than potential employees.
+Below are the plans that allow you to find, connect with, and potentially hire new employees.

-- Free: Allows you to create a profile page and begin browsing and connecting with others
+- Free: Allows you to create a profile and business page and begin browsing and connecting with others

-- Career ($29.99): For candidates rather than recruiters; helps job seekers get on employers’ radars
+- Premium Career ($29.99): For candidates rather than recruiters; helps job seekers get on employers’ radars

-Many SMBs find the free plan sufficient for their day-to-day needs, but you can always upgrade to a paid plan for a limited time such as when you are in a hiring surge.
-LinkedIn also offers a free 30-day-trial of each Premium plan.
+Many small businesses find the free plan sufficient for their day-to-day needs, but you can always upgrade to a paid plan for a limited time, such as when you are in a hiring surge.
+LinkedIn also offers a free 30-day trial of each Premium plan.
 After that time, it will start billing unless you cancel.
 It warns you seven days before your trial ends, which is a courtesy we don’t always see in subscribed services.

 LinkedIn Plans at a Glance